fhalde/jsontap/README.md

 ## Why Use jsontap?

-Traditional JSON parsing (e.g., `json.loads`) requires the complete payload before parsing and processing can continue, preventing progressive execution when working with streaming sources like LLM responses.. **jsontap** allows you to consume structured JSON while it is still streaming:
+Traditional JSON parsing (e.g., `json.loads`) requires the complete payload before parsing and processing can continue, preventing progressive execution when working with streaming sources like LLM responses. **jsontap** allows you to consume structured JSON while it is still streaming:

 - Await individual fields as they arrive
 - Async-iterate arrays in real time